 These require a professional approach and are usually done by a hired expert.

 - Lay out pipes from the end of your downspouts to the location of the dry well.
 Pipes that are usually used are 4-inches wide in diameter.
-Standard pipes of length–10-foot–each is a good start.
+Standard pipes of length–10-feet–each is a good start.
 These are followed by perforated pipes.
-The perforated pipes should be 10-foot in length also.
+The perforated pipes should be 10-feet in length also.

 - With pipes following a particular path already, dig along each side of the standard pipes.
 A small chunk of 2 inches should be cut off away from the standard pipes.
 This should be done on either side.